+As Aerosmith’s machine-gun mouthpiece, Steven Tyler has sung his share of double entendres – more than a few of which landed in this list of the Top 10 Steven Tyler Lyrics.
 Yes, Steven learned to talk this way from the old bluesmen and early rock ’n’ rollers, who knew it was more fun to toy with euphemisms for sex then to just blurt it out.
-For 40 years, Mr. Tyler’s been singing about rattlesnakes and keyholes and fax machines as stand-ins for what he’s really got on the brain.
+For decades, Tyler’s been singing about rattlesnakes and keyholes and fax machines as stand-ins for what he’s really got on the brain.
 And, on occasion, he’s put his sex drive in park, just long enough to deliver an earnest observation about the world.
 Whether they’re crude, crafty or clever, here are the Aerosmith frontman’s top 10 lyrical lines:

 Steven’s rapid-fire rhymes on this song even tongue-tied Run-D.M.C., who altered some lyrics for their 1986 cover version.
-Almost any line in ‘Walk This Way’ would be worthy of this Stephen Tyler Lyrics list, but his use of a nursery rhyme gets extra credit – and makes you wonder what he might have been like as a kindergartener.
+Almost any line in "Walk This Way" would be worthy of this Steven Tyler Lyrics list, but his use of a nursery rhyme gets extra credit – and makes you wonder what he might have been like as a kindergartener.

 Aerosmith is hardly a political band, but the boys from Boston shared a little social conscience on the group’s apocalyptic 1993 hit.
 The soaring harmonies on the second part of this anti-racism line are a nice touch.

 “And then at times I’m so weak from lovin’ / I couldn't even carry a tune”

 Rimshot!
 If this whole rock ’n’ roll singer thing hadn’t panned out for Steven, he might have had a career as a Catskills comic.

 "Let the Music Do the Talking"From: ‘Done With Mirrors’ (1985)